• Skip to primary navigation

 Jump to Recipe

-Since I’m gravitating towards ease and simplicity in the kitchen these days, I wanted to share with you one of my favorite meals: fried rice!
-This version is inspired by the lovely scallions and carrots that are in season here at the moment.
-There’s also ginger root, cashews, chili flakes, and raisins (yes, raisins!) in the mix.
+Since I’m gravitating towards ease and simplicity in the kitchen these days, I wanted to share one of my favorite meals with you: fried rice!
+This version is inspired by the lovely scallions and carrots that are in season in early spring.
+Ginger root, cashews, chili flakes, and raisins lend flavor along with tamari and rice vinegar.
 The only thing you have to remember with this recipe is to make your rice ahead of time.
-I know it seems like a tedious extra step, but day-old rice fries up so much better.
-I typically make 1-3 days before I need it.
+I know it seems like a tedious extra step, but day-old rice fries up so much better!
+I typically make 1-3 days before I need it but you could also use store-bought cooked rice to make it even easier.

-One last thing before we get to the recipe…carrot storage!
-I’ve been storing my carrots in a glass jar of water and it is truly the best way to keep them crisp and fresh.
+I’ve been storing my carrots in a glass jar of water and it is truly the best way to keep them crisp and fresh!
 Simply place them in a tall glass jar and cover them with water.
-Put the jar in the fridge and make sure to change the water every 3-5 days.
+Put the jar in the fridge and make sure to change the water every 2-3 days.
+Have leftover carrots and not sure what to do with them?
+I highly recommend this roasted carrot soup or these carrot cake pancakes.

 Print